Death of Wichian Klanprasert: Subsequent investigation

 Despite assurances by then-Police Commissioner Comronwit Toopgrajank that the case would be taken seriously, as of April 2017 Vorayuth had yet to be indicted, as his lawyers had repeatedly postponed summons by the Attorney-General, claiming illness, overseas business and unfair treatment, and the statute of limitations expired for several charges.

 In April 2017, Vorayuth failed for the eighth time to appear in court to answer the charges against him, citing work commitments.

-On 28 April 2017 the criminal court approved an arrest warrant for Vorayuth, however he had already fled to Singapore, where he abandoned his private jet.
+On 28 April 2017 the Criminal Court approved an arrest warrant for Vorayuth, however he had already fled to Singapore, where he abandoned his private jet.
 Interpol confirmed that Vorayuth left Singapore on 27 April.
 Thai police requested that his Thai passport be cancelled and this was done in early May 2017.

 On 28 August 2017 Interpol, at the request of the Thai police, issued a red notice for the arrest of Vorayuth.

 Dismissal of charges

-On 24 July 2020, Thai police confirmed that all charges against Vorayuth had been dropped on instructions from the Thai Attorney General, but indicated that case could be reopened if new evidence was discovered.
+On 24 July 2020, the Royal Thai Police confirmed that all charges against Vorayuth had been dropped on instructions from the Thai Attorney General, but indicated that case could be reopened if new evidence was discovered.
 The Attorney General did not elaborate or provide any explanation for dropping the case.
-Deputy police spokesman Kissana Phathanacharoen denied that the Yoovidhya family's wealth had played any part in the decision to drop the charges.
+Deputy police spokesperson Kissana Phathanacharoen denied that the Yoovidhya family's wealth had played any part in the decision to drop the charges.
 News of this development led to significant public outcry and criticism from Thai academics, and a movement to boycott Red Bull products, including trending Twitter hashtags like #BossYoovidhya.